coderoad/coderoad.github.io/_posts/blog/2016-03-15-better-coding-education.md

 - blog
 ---

 The road to better coding education becomes less bumpy each year; but the speed limit hasn't changed much.
 Online education schools such as *Codecademy* & *CodeSchool* provide an effective and efficient learning experience often referred to as **interactive learning**.
-Students take on a more hands on role, essentially teaching themselves.
+Students take on a more hands on role, to an extent teaching themselves.
 Interactive learning often involves:

 * quick feedback on success and failures
 * step by step goals and instructions
 * helpful hints
 * gamification

-Interactive learning doesn't replace the classroom.
-Most beginner Bootcamp’s actually make *Codecademy* a large part of the curriculum, with teachers on hand to help.
-That's right, students are paying for Bootcamps like Galvanize where students do free online courses.
+Interactive learning doesn't necessarily replace the classroom.
+Many beginner Bootcamp’s actually make *Codecademy* a large part of the curriculum, with teachers on hand to help.
+That's right, students are paying for Bootcamps like [Galvanize](https://www.codecademy.com/galvanize) where students do free online courses.
+It's not a scam.
 Interactive learning doesn't replace teachers - it empowers them.

-But sites like *Codecademy* leave room for improvement.
+But sites like *Codecademy* leave continue to leave room for improvement.
 How so?
 They could:

 - Accelerate content development
 - Make tutorials that get better with time